 "Giancarlo is one of the best three, and I would personally say one of the best two drivers of our time".

-Says Murray Walker, historic Formula 1 commentator for the BBC in presenting him with the accolade at the F1 Awards ceremony in Birmingham.
+Says Murray Walker, historic Formula 1 commentator for the BBC in presenting him with the award at the F1 Awards ceremony in Birmingham.
 Fisichella is the driver with the least brilliant career to win this title, awarded on the basis of a secret ballot between all the drivers in the circus.
-He beat World Champion Michael Schumacher, Ferrari's number two, Rubens Barrichello, the impetuous Juan Pablo Montoya, the talented Kimi Raikkonen and six other colleagues who preceded him in the 2002 rankings.
+He beat World Champion Michael Schumacher, Ferrari's number two, Rubens Barrichello, the impetuous Juan Pablo Montoya, the talented Kimi Raikkonen and six other colleagues who preceded him in the 2002 standings.
 On the surface, the explanation is simple: Fisichella drove (and will drive this year) the modest Jordan and got seven points out of it.
 In the hands of Takuma Sato the same single-seater scored only two points.
 The story repeats itself every year.

 "The car looks good and the goal remains to win my first race in Formula 1.
-If Jordan is competitive I will stay another season, but if I have the opportunity to drive for one of the top teams then I really have a chance to establish myself".
+If Jordan is competitive I will stay another season, but if I have the opportunity to drive for one of the top teams, then I really have a chance to establish myself".

 "I have the feeling that it is finally me receiving something that is Schumacher's".

-Ironic Hill, who was a bitter rival of the German in 1995 and 1996.
+Jokes Hill, who was a bitter rival of the German in 1995 and 1996.
 The other Bernies (as the F1 Awards are called) go to the Ferrari F2002 as best single-seater, to the Australian Mark Webber (best rookie), to the Melbourne circuit (best facility) and to Ron Dennis for his career.
-Wednesday 8 January 2003, it rains at the Paul Ricard circuit.
+Wednesday, January 8, 2003, it rains at the Paul Ricard circuit.
 The facility, owned by Bernie Ecclestone, is a technological jewel: there are no grandstands, the cars are followed metre by metre by automatic cameras.
 This is where the 2003 Formula 1 season officially kicks off.
 First laps of the flamboyant Toyota TF103, Frenchman Olivier Panis at the wheel.
 The Japanese team, based in Cologne, Germany, has changed a lot after its first year.
-Away with the two drivers (Mika Salo, too discontinuous, and Alain McNish, rather slow), in with the experienced 36-year-old Olivier Panis and the Brazilian Cristiano da Matta, 29, winner of the last Cart championship.
+Away with the two drivers (Mika Salo, too discontinuous, and Allan McNish, rather slow), in with the experienced 36-year-old Olivier Panis and the Brazilian Cristiano da Matta, 29, winner of the last Kart championship.
 He raced a Toyota-powered car and is considered very fast.
 Brazilian from Belo Horizonte, he has a grandmother from Arezzo.
 His father Toninho was fourteen times national champion in touring cars.
 He has done the whole classical rigmarole: go karts, various formulas, English Formula 3, Formula 3000.
 In 1999 he was named rookie of the year in the Indy Lights series ahead of Juan Pablo Montoya.
 Cristiano is the classic jockey-driver (1.65 metres by 59 kilos).
 He has reddish blond hair, an intelligent face, loves playing the guitar and cycling.
 His idol is Lance Armstrong, but he also loves Marco Pantani.

 "I don't want to hear comparisons with Ayrton Senna.
 If someone had told me two years ago that I would end up in Formula 1, I would have laughed.
 Instead, here I am.
-And I'm not there to be an extra.
+And I'm not here to be an extra.
 My goal, as for everyone, is to win the World Championship one day.
 I believe in Toyota, I know how they work.
 I was impressed by the size of the team and the enormous means at their disposal".

 To achieve their goals, the two drivers (plus a third, test-driver Ricardo Zonta) will have the TF103 at their disposal.
-Designed by Gustav Brunner, it has of the old one only the shape of the steering wheel.At first sight it looks like a daughter of the Ferrari F2002, but that is normal, whoever wins influences the others.
+Designed by Gustav Brunner, of the old one it has only the shape of the steering wheel.
+At first sight it looks like a daughter of the Ferrari F2002, but that is normal as whoever wins influences the others.
 However, it is a small, well-finished single-seater with sophisticated aerodynamics.
 Even the engine has been redesigned, has a 90° V, is more powerful, the dimensions are reduced and the centre of gravity has been lowered.

 The entire engine department (with 160 technicians at work) is in the hands of Italian engineer Luca Marniorini, who has been promoted from designer to director.